 Universal Access in the Information Society (UAIS) focuses on theoretical, methodological, and empirical research, of both a technological and non-technological nature, that addresses equitable access and active participation of potentially all citizens in the information society.
 It features papers that report on theories, methods, tools, empirical results, reviews, case studies, and best-practice examples.
-The Journal's primary objectives are to: - provide an archival publication channel for the discussion and advancement of theoretical and practical aspects of universal access in the information society - facilitate the rapid and wide diffusion of scientific and technological results that promote universal access in the information society hide.
-Human-centric Computing and Information Sciences - Springer.
+The Journal's primary objectives are to: Human-centric Computing and Information Sciences - Springer.
 Human-centric Computing and Information Sciences is a peer-reviewed open access journal published under the brand SpringerOpen.

 It publishes high quality papers covering theory and practical applications for HCIS.
 Coverage includes such topics as.
 Knowledge, Technology & Policy - Springer.
 Philosophy & Technology - Springer.
 Addresses the expanding scope and unprecedented impact of technologies, in order to improve the critical understanding of the conceptual nature and practical consequences, and hence provide the conceptual foundations for their fruitful and sustainable developments.

 Babbage's proposed Difference Engine was a special-purpose digital computing machine for the automatic production of mathematical tables (such as logarithm tables, tide tables, and astronomical tables).
 The Difference Engine consisted entirely of mechanical components — brass gear wheels, rods, ratchets, pinions, etc. Numbers were represented in the decimal system by the positions of 10-toothed metal wheels mounted in columns.
 Babbage exhibited a small working model in 1822.
 The Swedes Georg and Edvard Scheutz (father and son) constructed a modified version of Babbage's Difference Engine.
+Babbage's proposed Analytical Engine, considerably more ambitious than the Difference Engine, was to have been a general-purpose mechanical digital computer.
+Analog computers The earliest computing machines in wide use were not digital but analog.
+Atanasoff F.H.
 Turing Machines (Stanford Encyclopedia of Philosophy)

 1. A Definition of Turing Machines A Turing machine is a kind of state machine.
 At any time the machine is in any one of a finite number of states.
+Instructions for a Turing machine consist in specified conditions under which the machine will transition between one state and another.
 Cellular Automata (Stanford Encyclopedia of Philosophy) 1.
 Introduction 1.1 Getting Started: A Very Simple CA We introduce the basic ingredients of CA using a simple example.
 Think of an automaton as a one-dimensional grid of simple atomic elements (the cells), each of which can only instantiate one of two states; let us say that each cell can be turned on or off.

 Informaatio ja etiikka.
 Informaatio, ontologia, metafysiikka.
 Informaatio, epistemologia, tieteenteoria.
 Informaation määrittely.
 International Association for Computing And Philosophy.
 TEDxMaastricht - Luciano Floridi - "The fourth technological revolution" Luciano Floridi - Why Philosophy of Information Matters.
 Keith Devlin on Information (Mini Symposium Philosophy of Information) Philosophy of Information.
-Information > Open Problems in the Study of Information and Computation (Stanford Encyclopedia of Philosophy) Supplement to Information There is no consensus on a ‘standard’ set of open problems in philosophy of information.
-Information (Stanford Encyclopedia of Philosophy) 1.
+Information > Open Problems in the Study of Information and Computation (Stanford Encyclopedia of Philosophy) Information (Stanford Encyclopedia of Philosophy) 1.
+Information in colloquial speech.
 The 20blackwell 20guide 20to 20the 20philosophy 20of 20computing 20and 20information luciano 20floridi 20blackwell 202004 20376s.

 Fld. i2pi 2013.